 A LAN usually transfers at least 10 million bits of data (megabits) per second.
 Newer LANs run at 100, or even 1000, megabits per second, giving very good Facil performance with even the largest amounts of data.
-Speed on a wide area network (WAN) may be anywhere from 5 megabits per second (cable modems) to as little as .005 megabits (28,000 bits) per second on a phone line.
-Other WAN technologies (T1, frame relay) fall between these extremes.
+Speed on a wide area network (WAN) may be anywhere from 100 megabits per second (cable modems) to as little as .005 megabits (28,000 bits) per second on a phone line.
 While a WAN is typically set up specifically for use between multiple locations of the same organization, it is also possible to implement a WAN using connections across the Internet.
 This would be the quickest and cheapest solution, especially if the locations are at great distances, but it is subject to all the performance variations and instability of the public Internet.

-Performance on a high speed WAN can still be satisfactory at about half the speed of a slower LAN, but a dial up connection will almost certainly make Facil unusable.
+Performance on a high speed WAN might be satisfactory, but a dial up connection will make Facil unusable.

 If you are fortunate enough to have a high speed WAN connecting your remote locations to your central location where the Facil data is stored, then the workstations at the remote sites are technically no different than those in your central location.
 The Facil installation is the same and the operation of the program is the same within the performance constraints of the WAN speed.